maxcroasdale/maxcroasdale.github.io/content/posts/dec-2024/loft-store.md

 The tricky part was to level the floor by adding to the joists at the far end by the chimney stack.
 This was slow and painstaking three-day-job made body-aching by the lack of space.

-If this house is an example of life-as-antagonism then `what does not kill me, makes me stronger...`

 ![](/images/1390.jpg)